rdmpage/index-fungorum-coldp/README.md

 A version of [Index Fungorum](http://www.indexfungorum.org) with persistent identifiers (e.g., DOIs) for literature added.
 Original data harvested via Index Fungorum API.
 Persistent identifiers added based on my earlier work [indexfungorum-publications](https://github.com/rdmpage/indexfungorum-publications).

+Errors found in the original Index Fungorum are saved in the `errors` directory.

 ### Exports and releases

 The data to add to ChecklistBank are held in the views `names_with_references` and `references` in the SQLIte database.
 These views should be exported as `names.tsv` and `references.tsv` respectively (in tab-delimited format), and together with the `metadata.yml` file comprise a release.
 Releases are versioned by date, and automatically get assigned a DOI via Zenodo.